Anchorsify/Anchorsify.github.io/_summons/Monkey.md

  - Area: 100
  - Speed: 15
  - Seal Speed: 20

-Effects: The statue has 1000 Hit Points, and a Damage Reduction of 200 which applies against all thrown weapons other than Fuuma Shuriken and Large Star Shuriken.

 Anyone within the area who speaks, or spends AP to control the actions of a summoned creature, loses half their current AP (after any such expenditure) and gains no AP the next time the initiative count reaches a multiple of 20.
 Taking any action with a Speed above 10 also incurs this effect, unless the shinobi is careful to be quiet, which amounts to taking a -2 immobilization penalty for their action.
 After suffering the statue's effects once, a shinobi will be able to figure out what will cause them from then on.